awsdocs/amazon-rds-on-vmware-user-guide/doc_source/installing-media.md

 Engine media validation failed
 ```

 To solve the issue, specify supported installation media\.
-For information about supported media, see [Supported Media](#installing-media.supported)\.
+For information about supported media, see [Supported media](#installing-media.supported)\.

-### Custom AZ Disconnected<a name="installing-media.troubleshooting.custom-az-disconnected"></a>
+### Custom AZ disconnected<a name="installing-media.troubleshooting.custom-az-disconnected"></a>

 In this case, the custom AZ that you attempted to attach installation media to can't currently be reached\.

-To solve the issue, see [Custom AZ Is Disconnected](troubleshooting-rds-on-vmware.md#troubleshooting-rds-on-vmware.disconnected)\.
+To solve the issue, see [Custom AZ is disconnected](troubleshooting-rds-on-vmware.md#troubleshooting-rds-on-vmware.disconnected)\.